 PGDBG supports arrays with non-default lower bounds.
-Access to such arrays uses the same subscripts that are used in the target application.
+Access to such arrays uses the same subscripts that are used in the program.

 PGDBG also supports adjustable arrays.
-Access to adjustable arrays may use the same subscripting that is used in the target application.
+Access to adjustable arrays may use the same subscripting that is used in the program.